Trout Fishing For Rainbow, Brown, Brook, Lake & Cutthroat Trout - Fly Fishing & Other Techniques for Catching Big Trout

-Trout are a fish of tradition.
-Many trout enthusiasts consider the pursuit of trout to be the purest form of fishing.
-It is the finesse required to entice a trout into striking that appeals to the soul.
-The trouts have endeared the imagination of anglers for centuries.
+Trout are a fish of tradition, and enthusiasts consider the pursuit of trout to be the purest form of fishing.
+It is the finesse required to entice them to strike that appeals to the soul.
+They have endeared the imagination of anglers for centuries.

-There are 5 primary trouts distributed throughout the US.
-They are the rainbow, brook, brown, cutthroat and lake trout.
-Brown trout are the most difficult to catch and brookies are the easiest.
-Pure cold water is key to survival of the trouts and the brook trout is the most sensitive to temperature.
-The others are comfortable in slightly warmer waters than the brookies.
-The trout fishing videos section offers excellent tips and fishing action.
+There are 5 primary trout species, distributed throughout the US.
+They are rainbow, brook, brown, cutthroat and lake trout.
+Browns are the most difficult to catch and brookies are the easiest.
+Pure cold water is key to survival of the all five and the brooks are the most sensitive to temperature.
+The others can be comfortable in slightly warmer waters.
+Learn about the best trout lures and bait, plus when to use them.

 Rainbow Trout